-2013 2012 thousands) 2011 Balance at beginning of year \$ 1,871 \$ 2,139 \$ 2,393 Additions based on tax positions related to the current year 11 15 23 Reductions due to the statute of limitations (186) (56) (277) Reductions due to settlements (24) (227) ' - Balance at end of year \$ 1,672 \$ 1,871 \$ 2,139
+2014 2013 2012 ( In thousands ) Balance at beginning of year \$1,672 \$1,871 \$2,139 Additions based on tax positions related to the current year 18 11 15 Reductions due to the statute of limitations (595) (186) (56) Reductions due to settlements (4) (24) (227) Balance at end of year \$1,091 \$1,672 \$1,871

 If recognized, the entire amount of unrecognized tax benefits, net of \$0.4 million of federal tax on state benefits, would affect our effective tax rate.
 We do not expect the total amount of unrecognized tax benefits to significantly increase or decrease in the next twelve months.
-No amounts were expensed for interest and penalties for the years ended December 31, 2013, 2012 and 2011.
-No amounts were accrued for interest and penalties at December 31, 2013, 2012 or 2011.
-At December 31, 2013, U.S. Federal tax years 2010 through the present remain open to examination.
+No amounts were expensed for interest and penalties for the years ended December 31, 2014, 2013 and 2012.
+No amounts were accrued for interest and penalties at December 31, 2014, 2013 or 2012.
+At December 31, 2014, U.S. Federal tax years 2011 through the present remain open to examination.

-NOTE 14 - SHARE BASED COMPENSATION
+NOTE 14 - SHARE BASED COMPENSATION AND BENEFIT PLANS

 We maintain share based payment plans that include a non-employee director stock purchase plan and a long-term incentive plan that permits the issuance of share based compensation, including stock options and non-vested share awards.
-The long-term incentive plan, which is shareholder approved, permits the grant of additional share based awards for up to 0.5 million shares of common stock as of December 31, 2013.
-The non-employee director stock purchase plan permits the grant of additional share based payments for up to 0.3 million shares of common stock as of December 31, 2013.
+The long-term incentive plan, which is shareholder approved, permits the grant of additional share based awards for up to 0.4 million shares of common stock as of December 31, 2014.
+The non-employee director stock purchase plan permits the grant of additional share based payments for up to 0.2 million shares of common stock as of December 31, 2014.
 Share based awards and payments are measured at fair value at the date of grant and are expensed over the requisite service period.
 Common shares issued upon exercise of stock options come from currently authorized but unissued shares.